- Max altitude: Larkya La (5,135 m/16,847ft)

 - Suitably designed itinerary for acclimatization

-- Visit to Tsum valley (one of Buddhism’s sacred hidden valleys known as ‘Beyul’ ), ancient monasteries and remote villages
+- Visit Tsum valley (one of Buddhism’s sacred hidden valleys known as ‘Beyul’ ), ancient monasteries, and remote villages

 - Visit traditional Buddhist monasteries, experience remote Tibetan Buddhist culture

-- Less crowded and chance to experience remote Nepali villages
+- Less crowded and a chance to experience remote Nepali villages

 - Adventurous and challenging trek, trek over Larkya La